 The other simplest way is, of course, to use a number cut out and just trace round to get a full number.
 This is a good option if you don't mind extra kiddy snacks.

-So here’s how I made this number cakes – Number Cakes one two or twelve.
+So here's how I made this number cakes - Number cakes 1, 2, or 12

 - The first layer, tort and fill your cakes as needed.